‘Whatever we expect with confidence becomes our own self-fulfilling prophecy.’Brain Tracy

 ‘If you think you’ll always let people down, that’s all you’ll ever do, I said.’Julia Claiborne Johnson

 Communication and relationships are other areas of life that can be impacted by self-fulfilling prophecies.
-In these however, it is not the beliefs about yourself that impact things as much as your preconceptions about the other person.
+However, it is not the beliefs about yourself that impact things as much as your preconceptions about the other person.

-For example, if you have to deal with someone who you think is going to be an utter pain.
+For example, if you have to deal with someone you think will be an utter pain.
 The chances are that you are already showing a defensive or aggressive attitude brought about by your thoughts about them.
 This will put the other person off and may end up with them either getting more defensive or aggressive as a result, mirroring the very attitude that you have displayed and validating your preconceptions.

 Similarly, this phenomenon can be beneficial when it comes to meeting people and dealing with strangers.
-If you approach the person in the belief that they are likable and friendly unless proven otherwise.
-The subsequent warmth that you will subconsciously display to them, will make them more likely to show you the same warmth in return.
+If you approach the person in the belief that they are likeable and friendly unless proven otherwise.
+The subsequent warmth that you will subconsciously display to them will make them more likely to show you the same warmth in return.